Mon March 19, 2012

 (SOUNDBITE OF LAUGHTER)

 FREEMAN: One, the organ donation community is not intentionally keeping anything from anyone.
 We want everybody to be as informed as possible about the process and how it happens.
-And when it does happen, the families who were there, if you're brain dead, you can't feel it.
+And when it does happen, the families who are there, if you're brain dead, you can't feel it.
 You can't hear it.
 You can't see it.
 There's nothing you can do.
-The process is completely explained repeatedly, and their personnel spent hours with these families going over what the process is going to be, how is it going to play out, what the sequence that we just discussed is going to be, and precisely get them to understand that.
+The process is completely explained repeatedly, and there're personnel spend hours with these families going over what the process is going to be, how is it going to play out, what the sequence that we just discussed is going to be, and precisely get them to understand that.
 And if the family doesn't wish to proceed, they don't.

 GROSS: They have that right to...